badoo/Chateau/readme.md

 ### Chateau

 The main library containing implementations for the different Presenters which together provides the chat experience (Listing, creating and deleting conversations, listing and sending messages, retrieving information about users).
 In addition to this it contains implementations for the models defined in ChateauCore.

+### ChateauExtras

+Contains any useful utility classes that are not part of the core framework, at some point this might be moved to a seperate library outside of the Chateau project.

 ### ExampleApp